 Donations needed!
 The Home Equipment Lending Program (H.E.L.P.) is in need of donations.
 If you have medical equipment that you can no longer use, please consider donating to our program.
 All donated equipment is cleaned, safety checked, and made available to lend, free of charge, to individuals aged 60 and over.
 Donated items should be clean and in good condition.
 Please click here for more information.

 Are you new to Medicare or do you want to better understand your options?
-Sign up for a 2014 Welcome to Medicare Webinar or attend a presentation in your area.
+Sign up for a 2015 Welcome to Medicare Webinar

 For those caring for someone with Alzheimer's, dementia, or other memory impairments, memory care support groups will be available throughout the year.
 This schedule lists the dates, times, and locations of the meetings.
 For more information, call The Alzheimer's Association at 440-974-7785.